Motherhood chose me before I knew I was ready.

 Scientists have found breast milk as a gateway to pass on stress.
-There’s no doubt the strain pushed a steady thrush of hormones through me; researchers found that babies who drank high-cortisol breast milk tended to be more fearful and harder to soothe.
-Not only was my stress orchestrating the negative spiral of anxiety and depression, but I was also passing along these negative emotions to my baby.
+Researchers found that babies who drank high-cortisol breast milk tended to be more fearful and harder to soothe.
+Not only was my stress orchestrating the negative spiral of anxiety, I may have passed along these negative emotions to my baby.

 Are we building an anxious generation to follow our own?

+Other countries successfully conduct a more supportive introduction to new parenthood, and there are positive results.
 Research has found an association between longer maternity leave and a lowered risk of PPD, with women taking less than six months of leave being at an increased risk for the disorder (Chatterji & Markowitz, 2004; Dagher, McGovern, & Dowd, 2014).